BioplatformsAustralia/bpaotu/README.md

 Ensure a late version of both docker and docker-compose are available in your environment.

 Bpaotu is available as a fully contained Dockerized stack.
 The dockerised stack are used for both production and development.
-Appropiate configuration files are available depending on usage.
+Appropriate configuration files are available depending on usage.

 Note that for data ingestion to work you need passwords to the hosted data, these are available from BPA on request.
 Set passwords in your environment, these will be passed to the container.